-To use Federal monies allotted for the SCHIP program, each state is required to file a state plan with CMS that outlines the individuals responsible for program administration, where the program is housed within State government, the program's enrollment policies, how it proposes to use the federal monies, as well as other policies and processes used by the state to administer the program.
+To use federal monies allotted for CHIP, each state is required to file a state plan with CMS that outlines the individuals responsible for program administration, where the program is housed within state government, the program's enrollment policies, how it proposes to use the federal monies, as well as other policies and processes used by the state to administer the program.
 Once the state plan is approved, the state may use its federal allotment, at the federal matching percentage, to finance program expenditures according to the plan.